Welcome to the ideal house -- one that satisfies all your needs, functions like a dream, and simplifies your life.

 - Remove or transplant evergreen plants that block winter sun from reaching your south-facing windows.

 - Open up shades and drapes on south-facing windows during the day.
 This is a simple chore that often gets overlooked in unused rooms, such as spare bedrooms.
 Cover up at night.

 Being outdoors isn’t just enjoyable, it’s healthy.
-A study of “life at home” by UCLA concluded that spending time outside lowers stress and reduces levels of cortisol — a hormone that contributes to feeling tired and foggy.
+A study of “life at home” by UCLA concluded that spending time outside reduces levels of cortisol -- a hormone that contributes to stress.